whitewater-guide/gorge/README.md

 ## TODO

+- Do not run tests when semantic release is not requred (e.g. on docs commits)
 - Build this using github actions _without_ docker.
 Problem: ubuntu 18.04 has old version of libproj-dev
 - Virtual gauges
   - Statuses